GH0STP4WZ/gh0stp4wz.github.io/posts/blog-post-8.md

 ---

 # I am in a car right now
-I figured sometimes I may not be able to build the blog myself, so I set up an automation from my phone. this blogpoat is nothing but a test and will probably be deleted soon.
+I figured sometimes I may not be able to build the blog myself, so I set up an automation from my phone . this blogpoat is nothing but a test and will probably be deleted soon.